nsetzer/daedalus/docs/element.md

 - `elementUnmounted` - element is removed from the DOM
 - `elementUpdateState(oldState, newState)` -
 Called when the state is about to be changed. the old state will be overwritten with the new state.
-This method can return false to disable updating.
-A return value of true or undefined will cause the widget to be updated.
+This method can return false to disable updating the dom.
+A return value of true or undefined will cause the element to be updated.
+Triggered when updateState(newState, update) is used.
 - `elementUpdateProps(oldProps, newProps)` -
-Called when the state is about to be changed. the old state will be overwritten with the new state.
-This method can return false to disable updating.
-A return value of true or undefined will cause the widget to be updated.
+Called when the object properties are about to be changed. the old props will be overwritten with the new props.
+This method can return false to disable updating the dom.
+A return value of true or undefined will cause the element to be updated.
+Triggered when updateProps(newProps, update) is used.

 ## Styles